kmokos/requirements-safety-assesment/README.md

 The concrete research contributions of this work are:

-(i) an extension of our ontology-based boilerplate language*, for the specification of FDIR requirements
+(i) an extension of our ontology-based boilerplate language, for the specification of FDIR requirements

 (ii) the model-based representation of system requirements, for the analysis of system safety, including (a) a visualization of the specification and (b) the automated generation of a model skeleton